NayrMu/LearnOpenGL/README.md

 ## Current Progress

+** 12/19/2023

-I've put the world map into a temporary data stucture if just a 3d grid.
-I brought in some more textures fomr online, and after applying some perlin noise and some basic rules ive got terrain generation!
+I've put the world map into a temporary data stucture of just a 3d grid.
+I brought in some more textures from online, and after applying some perlin noise and some basic rules ive got terrain generation!

 <img src='https://github.com/NayrMu/LearnOpenGL/blob/master/MineCloneV0.1.gif' title='Video Demo' width='' alt='Video Demo' />